acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 [Acrolinx Sidebar Web Live Demo](https://acrolinx.github.io/acrolinx-sidebar-demo/samples/index.html)

+A downloadable build of the .NET Sidebar Sample can be found in the [release section](https://github.com/acrolinx/acrolinx-sidebar-demo-dotnet/releases).

 ## The Acrolinx Sidebar

 The Acrolinx Sidebar is designed to show up beside the window where you edit your content.